Much of the fun of traveling on Rene’s Beta trips is that you don’t know what’s ahead.

 A four-kilometer hike up snow-covered Mount Fitz Roy brought the group to a small lake where they could drink right out of the lake.
 Torres del Paine National Park in Chilean Patagonia welcomed them to more mountains, glaciers, glacial fed rivers, and waterfalls.

-Another time, they stopped at a waterfall in southwestern Argentina and turned our heads to watch a steam volcano erupt.
+Another time, they stopped at a waterfall in southwestern Argentina and turned their heads to watch a steam volcano erupt.

 “The trip was very well planned.
-John Wellburn and Rene were pretty sure this is what the road’s going to be like but there’s always that level of uncertainty.
-When Rene says it’s beta, he’s got almost everything planned, only a few boxes to check off.
+John Wellburn and Rene were pretty sure what the road’s going to be like but there’s always that level of uncertainty.
+When Rene says it’s Beta, he’s got almost everything planned, only a few boxes to check off.

 “The roads were about 35 percent gravel, with very little sand.
 They were a little more difficult than Namibia but nowhere near as demanding as Mongolia.
 Most of the gravel was pretty good but you had to pay extra attention in areas of construction.

 “In some cases, the asphalt pavement and road engineering were some of the best I’ve been on.

 “A shortage of rooms meant we bunked together a few times, but it was all part of the fun of beta travel.

 “The biggest change was the route to Tierra del Fuego at the end of the trip.
 After assessing the uncertainty of border crossing time, unpredictable weather, ferry schedules, and the availability of accommodations if the ferry was cancelled, Rene decided a longer ferry departing from a different port would make the trip a whole lot more enjoyable.